lisali42/Capstone-Demo/README.md

 Inbound values including linear acceleration may need some filters to remove the noise but it all depends on how much noise there is from the IMU.

 ## Front End

-Most of the FrontEnd is from this [tutorial](https://learn.adafruit.com/bno055-absolute-orientation-sensor-with-raspberry-pi-and-beaglebone-black/hardware)

 Custom 3D models can be added to this web app in the models variable see below
 ````javascript